mliew21396/remote-work/week-2/wireframing/README.md

 ## Release 4: Display your wireframes

 Now that you have your wireframes designed and a digital image of each saved in this directory, you'll want to display them in your [my_reflection.md](my_reflection.md) file.
-Use the instructions for adding an image from [2-site-planning](../site-planning) to add both images to your site.
+Use the instructions for adding an image from [2-site-planning](../site-planning) to add the images to your site.

 ## Release 5: Reflect
 On your local `phase-0-unit-1` repo, navigate to the [my_reflection.md](my_reflection.md) file associated with this challenge and answer the questions by editing the file.
 Commit your changes and push them to GitHub.